JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 from Kotlin/JVM code.
 It also works nicely with `kotlinx.serialization`, which is used to facilitate communication between client and server.

-By making the code to use an external database, you no longer need to keep a collection of `shoppingListItems` on the server.
+By making the code use an external database, you no longer need to keep a collection of `shoppingListItems` on the server.
 Instead, set up a database client and obtain a database and a collection from it.

 1. Inside `src/jvmMain/kotlin/Server.kt`, remove the declaration for `shoppingList` and add the following three